How Attackers Get Initial Access

 hacking initial access

-Getting initial access is the initial goal for attackers attempting to compromise an organization.
-Since every network is unique, the path for hackers to take will also be unique.
-Both attackers and defenders have to stay up to date with the latest information and techniques to remain competitive in the constantly changing cyber-landscape.
+Attackers attempting to compromise an organization’s initial goal is to get initial access.
+Since every network is unique, the path hackers take will also be unique.
+Attackers and defenders must stay updated with the latest information and techniques to remain competitive in the constantly changing cyber-landscape.
 Although the specifics may vary with each network, the basic concepts remain the same, and there are usually two main ways of getting initial access: Technical Exploitation and Social Engineering.

 Technical Exploitation